 American Society of Civil Engineers (ASCE) UCLA

-Jamie Kolkey coordinated the Resume Bootcamp enlisting volunteers to help edit student’s resumes and provide guidance on interviewing.
+KJ staff support ASCE in multiple volunteer professional activities, such as a Resume Bootcamp that enlisted volunteers to help edit students’ resumes and provide guidance on interviewing.

 ASCE City of Renton

-Bobbie Gilmour worked with the ASCE, the City of Renton, and various groups in the community to educate neighbors about where stormwater in the area goes.
-They placed “Only Rain Down the Drain” markers by catch basins in a local neighborhood in Renton, as well as door tags on homes to raise awareness.
+KJ staff worked with the ASCE, the City of Renton, and various groups in the community to educate neighbors about where stormwater in the area goes.
+They placed “Only Rain Down the Drain” markers by catch basins and as door tags on homes in a local neighborhood in Renton, WA to raise awareness.

-Cameron Ross, and Laura Weiden helped lay paving stones to create paths in the pumpkin patch at Camp Seymour in Washington.
+KJ staffers helped the YMCA lay paving stones to create paths in the pumpkin patch at Camp Seymour in Gig Harbor, WA.